Recurrent visitations reveal selectivity beyond the 15-Minute City vision: Methods

-\paragraph{Stay location and visitation data.} This study draws on anonymised mobile phone location data from Finland, covering the period of May 2023 to October 2024.
+This study draws on anonymised mobile phone location data from Finland, covering the period from May 2023 to October 2024.
 The data were collected through a set of mobile applications in which users explicitly consented to share their location information.
 Raw location pings were grouped into stay locations using the \textit{InfoStop} algorithm \autocite{aslak2020infostop}, which clusters observations based on dwell time and spatial proximity.
-Following standard practice in the literature, we retained dwell times between 5 minutes and 24 hours and aggregated pings within a 50 m radius.
-This procedure yielded approximately 104 million stay coordinates for around 1.8 million unique users.
-To ensure privacy protection, stay locations were aggregated to the H3 spatial hexagonal grid system at Level 10 resolution (approx. 75 m) \autocite{h3}, which served as the basic unit of visitation.
+Following standard practice in the literature, we retained dwell times between 5~min and 24~h and aggregated pings within a 50~m radius.
+This procedure yielded approximately 104 million stay coordinates for around 720 thousand unique users.
+Stay locations were aggregated to the H3 spatial hexagonal grid system at Level 9 resolution (approx. 174~m in side length) \autocite{h3}, which served as the basic unit of visitation.

-Individual home and work locations were inferred on a rolling monthly basis.
-Home locations were identified as the most probable H3 grid where a user stayed between 23:00 and 07:00, while work locations were assigned as the most likely H3 grid visited between 10:00 and 16:00 on weekdays.
-If no home or work could be detected in a given month, the nearest adjacent month with valid data of the same user was used to impute the missing location.
+Individual home and work-time locations were inferred based on their stay patterns.
+Home locations were identified as the most probable H3 grid where a user stayed between 23:00 and 07:00, while work-time locations were assigned as the most likely H3 grid visited between 10:00 and 16:00 on weekdays.

-Users without identifiable home or work locations were excluded.
-We further removed stay locations visited only once during the entire study period to exclude the influence of one-up visitations.
-After filtering, the dataset comprised 16.4 million unique user-H3 grid combinations, corresponding to approximately 720,000 valid users.
+Users without identifiable home or work-time locations in any month were excluded.
+We also excluded users present for fewer than 7 days and removed inter-region visits to filter out transient visitors.
+After filtering, the dataset comprised 11.9 million unique user-H3 grid combinations.
+Stay-location processing, validation and transient-user sensitivity checks are shown in Supplementary Figs.~S2--S4 and S7.

-To characterise the amenity environment of each visited H3 grid, we integrated point-of-interest (POI) data, provided by Precisely \autocite{precisely}, as amenities.
-Amenities surrounding each stay location were aggregated within a 400 m buffer, approximating a 5-minute walking radius.
-Sensitivity checks confirmed that 400 m was the most robust distance threshold for the K-visitation analysis.
+For integration with socioeconomic attributes and more efficient visualisation, we further link users' home H3 grid to Finland's official national census grid with $1~\mathrm{km}\times1~\mathrm{km}$ cells \autocite{tilastokeskusstatistics}, and use it as our basis for visualisation.
+We tested the effect of changing aggregation sizes for potential MAUP issues, and the national grid provided robust results for our main metrics, $q_K$, while effectively preserving user data (Supplementary Fig.~S8).